al3xandr3/al3xandr3.github.io/_posts/2014-06-26-presenting.md

 - Legs (stable solid position):
   - Feet a shoulder apart (see Obama, James Bond, etc..), even when sitting down
   - Don't move around, moving is associated with fleeing, beware of that.
-  - No strange positions and movements, bobby, bouncer, etc...
+  - No strange positions and movements, bobby, bouncer, elvis knees (when sitting), etc...
 - Arms:
   - BBC presenter hands.
   - Palms down - certainty, for sure, absolutely, decisive, conclusive.
 End of a negotiation.